bytemanproject/jbang-catalog/readme.md

 ## Submit Byteman scripts remotely

-To submit byteman scripts to a remote system you can use the `bmsubmit` command:
+To submit Byteman scripts to a remote system you can use the `bmsubmit` command:

 ```
 jbang bmsubmit@bytemanproject myfile.btm